adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 <details>
   <summary> What is a datastream? </summary><p>

 A datastream is a server-side configuration on Platform Edge Network that controls where data goes.
-Datastreams ensure that incoming data is routed to Adobe Experience Cloud applications and services (like Analytics) appropriately.
+Datastreams ensure that incoming data is routed to the Adobe Experience Platform application and services (like Analytics) appropriately.
 For more information, see the [datastreams documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en) or this [video](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/configure-datastreams.html?lang=en).

 In order to send data to the Edge Network, the datastream must be configured with the Adobe Experience Platform service.